Of course youll send them out for high school... wont you?

 High School English Resources

-Institute for Excellence in Writing: Were judged, not by what we know, but by how well we can communicate that.
+Institute for Excellence in Writing:Ā We?re judged, not by what we know, but by how well we can communicate that.
 Writing is perhaps the most important thing your child must learn to do well in the high school years.
-Regardless of whether your child is advanced or struggling with writing youll find a solution here.
+Regardless of whether your child is ?advanced? or ?struggling? with writing you?ll find a solution here.

-The One Year Adventure Novel is a fascinating approach to teaching English outside the box and will be inspiring to just about any sort of student.
-I love that at the end of the year theyve written a real novel!
+The One Year Adventure NovelĀ is a fascinating approach to teaching English ?outside the box? and will be inspiring to just about any sort of student.
+I love that at the end of the year they?ve written a real novel!

 This article http://www.home-school-curriculum-advisor.com/home-school-writing-curriculum.html gives a review of quite a few writing programs to help you find one that might be a good fit.